-- Systematic analysis of chromatin immunoprecipitation sequencing (ChIP-Seq) data to generate genome-wide mapping of transcription factors binding sites, histone modifications and key chromatin regulators.
-These epigenetic marks are known to be involved in the development of human diseases including cancer.
+- Systematic analysis of ChIP-Seq, chromatin accessibility and Hi-C chromatin interaction data.
+These epigenetic marks are known to be involved in the development of human diseases, including cancer.

-- Development of algorithms for analyzing genome-wide epigenomic data
+- Development of algorithms and pipelines for analyzing genome-wide epigenomic data.

 Significance to patient care

-This research effort will result in the construction of comprehensive epigenomic landscapes, and the identification of the associations with collections of genetic variants and gene transcripts for a particular disease.
-Integration of these data with clinical information will greatly contribute to our understanding of how the alterations of chromatin states and their interplay disrupt the transcriptional regulation network, ultimately leading to cancer development.
-Therefore, the accumulation of such knowledge will be vital to the discovery of biomarkers for cancer diagnosis and to the development of effective treatment strategies.
+Dr. Yan's research effort will result in the construction of comprehensive epigenomic landscapes and in the identification of associations with collections of genetic variants and gene transcripts for a particular disease.
+Integration of these data with clinical information will greatly contribute to the understanding of how alterations of chromatin states and their interplay disrupt the transcriptional regulation network, ultimately leading to cancer development.
+Therefore, the accumulation of such knowledge will be vital to the discovery of biomarkers for cancer diagnosis and the development of effective treatment strategies.